puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

 >**Note**: Depending on your platform, the method for downloading the script may vary.

 This script will detect the OS on which it is running, set up an apt, yum, or zipper repo that refers back to the Puppet master, and then pull down and install the `pe-agent` packages.
-It will also create a basic `puppet.conf`, and kick off a puppet run.
+It will also create a basic `puppet.conf`, and kick off a Puppet run.

 **Tip**: see [Passing Configuration Parameters to the Install Script](#passing-configuration-parameters-to-the-install-script).